akashgurava/wsl/README.md

 5. Copy the contents of ./root/ foler to 'root' path i.e '~'

-6. Run `node.install` to install nvm and node default
+6. Change fonts for VS Code and Windows Terminal.

+7. Enjoy!